hazama-yuinyan/picopico_sequencer/README.md

 # Picopico Sequencer
 ====================
 __picopico sequencer__ is a web-based and Flash-free music sequencer.
-It employs the brand new __WebAudio API__ for playing the sounds(now writing...)
+It employs the brand new __WebAudio API__ for playing the sounds.
+So it's very likely that Picopico Sequencer only works properly on Google Chrome.

 The Japanese term "Picopico" generally refers to the sounds produced by the traditional video game consoles such as the Family Computer and
-Super Family Computer(SFC), also known as SNES in English-speaking countries.
-So the name "Picopico Sequencer" suggests that the program can only produce such
+Super Family Computer(SFC), also known as NES and SNES in English-speaking countries.
+So the name "Picopico Sequencer" suggests that the program can only produce such eh...(I don't know how it can be described in English) primitive sounds.

 Notice that the program can't be run out-of-the-box because it lacks some dependencies by default.
 So you must first explicitly install extra dependent files.